-Kids in Crisis provides 24/7 support to help children and families resolve conflict.
-Based in the Fairfield County, Connecticut area, the organization offers emergency shelter, prevention workshops, in-school counseling, an emergency hotline and much more to kids, teens and families struggling with abuse, bullying and mental health.
+KIC provides 24/7 support to help children and families resolve conflict.
+Based in Fairfield County, Connecticut area, the organization offers emergency shelter, prevention workshops, in-school counseling, an emergency hotline and much more to kids, teens and families struggling with abuse, bullying and mental health.

 The new visual identity system encapsulates the organization’s combined optimism and dedication to their mission.
-From the logo to a photo library to their new website, IOP and our partners supplied the communication tools to speak to their most important audiences, and created a platform to share their ideas and offer support.
+From their new logo to a vibrant photo library to their new website, IOP and our partners supplied the communication tools needed to speak to their most important audiences and created a platform to share their ideas and offer support.

 Once we prepped the design our development team went to work building the Kids In Crisis website in WordPress.